Meet the Board

 When not working, John enjoys golf, walking swimming and travel.
 He is married with two adult sons.

-Mick joined LHIA as Agency Director in April 2011, with a turnaround brief.
-He has over 21 years’ experience of combining policy development, strategy formulation and delivery through innovative partnerships in the economic development and, latterly, independent living sectors.
+Mick joined LHIA as Agency Director (now titled CEO) in April 2011, with a turnaround brief.
+He also led the establishment and acts as Managing Director of LHIA’s wholly-owned subsidiary, LHIA Adaptations Ltd., incorporated in 2018.
+Mick has over 23 years’ experience of combining policy development, strategy formulation and delivery through innovative partnerships in the economic development and, latterly, independent living sectors.
 This follows over 11 years in civil engineering.

 Prior to joining LHIA, Mick was Executive Manager of the private-public Humber Economic Partnership.
 Mick developed and implemented new multi-sector governance arrangements and as the sub region’s ‘delivery driver’ led the development and implementation of the sub regional economic development investment plan, underpinned by £150m of regional development agency funding; both initiatives regionally cited as best practice.

-Before moving to HEP, Mick spent eight years in a number of economic development management roles in Lincolnshire, delivering a full range of economic development services, including some through regional partnerships, and this came after a career in civil engineering covering the materials technology, highways, water and flood defence sectors.
+Before moving to HEP, Mick spent eight years in a number of economic development management roles in Lincolnshire, delivering a full range of economic development services, and this came after a career in civil engineering covering the materials technology, highways, water and flood defence sectors.

 Mick has a master’s degree in Urban Regeneration and is a Fellow of the Institute of Economic Development.
 He is also an Incorporated Engineer, a Member of the Institution of Civil Engineers, a Member of the Chartered Management Institute, and has a Diploma in Management Studies.